CHEK-TV

 In addition to CBC shows, CHEK also produced local programming and aired some syndicated shows during its early years.
 In 1957, Bill Rea, the original owner of New Westminster radio station CKNW, bought a 20% interest in the station.
 CHEK became a full-powered station on June 1, 1960 when it increased its transmission power to 100,000 watts, and Armstrong sold his majority interest in the station that year to Vantel Broadcasting, the owner of new Vancouver independent station CHAN-TV, making CHEK a sister station to CHAN.
 In 1963, CHEK began adding rebroadcast transmitters to extend its signal up Vancouver Island, and Frank Griffiths, who had purchased CKNW from Rea in 1956, bought an interest in Vantel Broadcasting, bringing CHEK and CHAN under the majority ownership of his Western Broadcasting Company.
 In September 1963, CHEK became a dual CBC/CTV affiliate.

-With the arrival of color TV in Canada in 1966, CHEK began carrying network programs in color that year, followed by local color programming in 1973.
+With the arrival of color TV in Canada on September 1, 1966, CHEK began carrying network programs from CBC and CTV in color that year, followed by local color programming in 1973.
 When CHAN began producing its flagship program, News Hour, in 1968, CHEK simulcast that program (and continued to do so until 2001), then started its own news show, Vancouver Island News Hour, in 1972.
-In 1977, CHEK made an application to the Canadian Radio-Television and Telecommunications Commission (CRTC) to drop its CBC affiliation and become a full-time CTV affiliate due to plans for the CBC to sign on its own station in Victoria.
-The CBC later scrapped its plans to put its Victoria CBC Television outlet on the air due to not having the funding available, so Vancouver's CBUT instead added rebroadcasters at Sooke and Mount Macdonald on January 5, 1981 when CHEK disaffiliated from CBC and became a full-time CTV affiliate.
-On January 8, 1984, the station moved to its present studio at 780 Kings Road in Victoria; that studio had originally been built for the proposed (but ill-fated) Victoria CBC Television station.
+In 1977, CHEK made an application to the Canadian Radio-Television and Telecommunications Commission (CRTC) to drop its CBC affiliation and become a full-time CTV affiliate due to plans for the CBC to sign on its own station in Victoria, which would have been called CBUVT.[2]
+The CBC later scrapped its plans to put CBUVT on the air due to not having the funding available because of budget cuts,[3][4] so Vancouver's CBUT instead added rebroadcasters at Sooke and Mount Macdonald on January 5, 1981 when CHEK disaffiliated from CBC and became a full-time CTV affiliate.
+On September 9, 1984, the station moved to its present studio at 780 Kings Road in Victoria;[5] that studio had originally been built for the proposed (but ill-fated) CBUVT.[6]

 In 1982, the Griffiths family's Western Broadcasting Company obtained full ownership of CHEK and CHAN.
 In 1989, Western Broadcasting established Westcom TV Group (which became WIC Television in 1997) to operate the stations.
 In 1999, WIC Television parent Western International Communications was split up in a sale that saw Canwest acquire WIC's broadcast television assets (including CHEK), while Corus Entertainment received the WIC radio and cable-TV assets.
 The Canwest purchase of CHEK and its sister TV stations was approved by the Canadian Radio-television and Telecommunications Commission in 2000.

 On September 1, 2001, CHEK disaffiliated from CTV and joined a new Canwest-owned system called CH, operated as a secondary service to Global Television.
 As part of the new system, CHEK rebranded on-air as simply CH, falling in line with CH flagship CHCH-TV in Hamilton, Ontario (which first adopted the new brand in February 2001).
-When the CH system was revamped as E! in September 2007 with the addition of programs from the American E! cable channel, the E! brand was adopted for those shows, while local programming on CHEK returned to the use of a local identity with the introduction of the CHEK News brand.
+When the CH system was revamped as E! in September 2007 with the addition of programs from the American E! cable channel, the E! brand was adopted for those shows, while local programming on CHEK returned to the use of a local identity with the introduction of the CHEK News brand (which was introduced as part of Canwest's decision to introduce local news branding for its E! affiliates to avoid confusion with the celebrity gossip-oriented E!
+News).

 Public response to the announced closure of CHEK was immediate, with respondents ranging from regular CHEK viewers to businesses, charities and public officials expressing regret over the announcement and hoping that the station could be saved, [7] while in the wake of the recent announcement, membership increased for a "Save CHEK News" Facebook page, created several months earlier by station staff following the Canwest announcement of the closure of its E! system.
 [8] On August 1, 2009, CHEK staff announced that the station's employees would be looking into the option of buying out CHEK, with assistance from local private investors and the approval of the CRTC, from Canwest and returning it to local ownership for the first time since Canwest bought the station in 2000.
 [9]